What enables teams to remain successful in an ever-changing, global workplace?

 Jones emphasizes the need to “acknowledge that there are differences in the ways that we experience the world, that there are differences in our perspectives” as a great starting point for many companies.

-Why Cultural Competence Matters—especially in the workplace
+Why Cultural Competence Matters in the Workplace

 Cultural competence helps teams:

-- Avoid assumptions about their audience or community
+- Avoid assumptions about their audience or community.

-- Seek out broader perspectives outside their own experiences
+- Seek out broader perspectives outside their own experiences.

-- Create programs, services or products that resonate with diverse stakeholders
+- Create programs, services, or products that resonate with diverse stakeholders.

-- Maintain strong relationships with clients, customers and colleagues
+- Maintain strong relationships with clients, customers, and colleagues.

-3 Promising Practices of Cultural Competence EVERY Team Needs
+3 Promising Practices of Cultural Competence Every Team Needs

 When asked for the best cultural competence practices in the workplace, Jones said that leaves the implication that there’s just one.
 However, with her years of experience, she proposed three that will transform your team.

-'1.
-Stakeholder & Community EngagementOrganizations often build programs, products, and strategies based solely on internal assumptions.
+Organizations often build programs, products, and strategies based solely on internal assumptions.
 Engagement flips the model.

 In Jones’s words, “Communities know what they need.
 They will articulate that in the best way, if you ask.”